How to create a marketing measurement plan built for the future

 Enrich data with your business values.
-Google advertisers see an average 14% increase in conversion values when they optimize for value rather than just cost.
-By expressing the value of conversions as they relate to your business, automated tools can help enrich your insights and optimize your marketing strategy for what matters, like revenue, profit, lifetime value, and more.
+Google advertisers see an average 14% increase in conversion values when they optimise for value rather than just cost.
+By expressing the value of conversions as they relate to your business, automated tools can help enrich your insights and optimise your marketing strategy for what matters, like revenue, profit, lifetime value, and more.

 If you aren’t able to provide the business value of the conversion, there are tools like conversion value rules that allow you to adjust the conversion value to things like geographic location, device, or audience.